Thanks in advance for any feedback to help us make an informed decision....

 , and the dual helm

-, makes it easier to sail single
+, makes it easier to sail single handed when necessary.

 down makes good use of space.